-Five-second testing is a form of usability testing that allows you to determine whether a design quickly communicates an intended message or impression.
-It can provide both quantitative and qualitative feedback that lets you optimize a design and encourages iterative improvement.
+Five second testing is a form of usability testing that allows you to measure how well a design quickly communicates a message.
+This kind of test provides both quantitative and qualitative feedback that helps you optimize a design.

-A five-second test is run by showing an image to the participant for just five seconds, after which they answer some questions based only on their memory from the brief exposure.
-The image you test could be a website, graphic design, app design, prototype, wireframe, logo, or text.
+A five second test is run by showing an image to a participant for just five seconds, after which the participant answers questions based on their memory and impression of the design.

 Why five seconds?
 Studies have found that visitors only spend a few seconds assessing your website before deciding whether to stay or leave.